African Methodist Episcopal Zion Church: Organization

 John Wesley AME Zion Church (est. 1847), located in the Logan Circle neighborhood of Washington, D.C.

 A general conference is the supreme administrative body of the church.
 Between meetings of the conference, the church is administered by the AMEZ Board of Bishops.
-"The Book of Discipline is the instrument for setting forth the laws, plan, polity, and process by which the AME Zion Church governs itself."
+The Book of Discipline is the instrument for setting forth the laws, plan, polity, and process by which the AME Zion Church governs itself.

 The denomination operates Livingstone College in Salisbury, North Carolina, and two junior colleges.
 In 1906 the religious studies department of Livingstone College was renamed Hood Theological Seminary, in honor of the influential bishop.
-Hood remained a department of the College until 2001.

-On July 1, 2001, the seminary began operating independently of the college, and in March 2002, the Southern Association of Colleges and Schools (SACS), the college's accrediting agency acknowledged that the seminary was a separate institution, sponsored by the AME Zion Church independently of the college.
+Hood remained a department of the college until 2001.
+On July 1, 2001, the seminary began operating independently of the college, and in March 2002, the Southern Association of Colleges and Schools, the college's accrediting agency acknowledged that the seminary was a separate institution, sponsored by the AME Zion Church independently of the college.

 The AME Zion missionaries are active in North and South America, Africa, and the Caribbean region.
 In 1998, the AME Zion Church commissioned the Reverend Dwight B. and BeLinda P. Cannon as the first family missionaries to South Africa in recent memory.
 These modern-day missionaries served from 1997 through 2004.
 Dr. Cannon was Administrative Assistant to the late Bishop Richard K. Thompson, who oversaw the work of South Africa, Zimbabwe, and Swaziland.
 The AME Zion Church has performed mission work in the countries of Nigeria, Liberia, Malawi, Mozambique, Angola, Côte d'Ivoire, and Ghana in Africa; England, India, and Jamaica, St. Croix-Virgin Islands, Trinidad, and Tobago in the Caribbean; and others.